Determined-Modeller/H2AuxInvestTest/README.md

 ### Our Mission
 In Scotland's Hydrogen Supply Chain, knowledge transfer faces significant hurdles.
 H2AuxInvest is dedicated towards turning this current weakness into a sector-wide strength with an open ecosystem.

+### Our Output
+We are proud to present our web app at the following link: www.calculateh2.org

 ### The Challenge

 #### Lack of Accessible Information